Sam H. Harris Theatre: 1920s and 1930s

 The first show under the Shuberts' ownership was the comedy We Americans, which opened in October 1926 and lasted three months.
 Many of the Shuberts' shows at the theater were not successful.
 The theater sometimes presented films in between legitimate bookings, such as in May 1927, when William Fox leased the theater and screened the film 7th Heaven there.
-Harris again gained control of the theater's bookings in September 1927, leasing the venue from the Shuberts.
-The theater then hosted the musical Yes, Yes, Yvette in 1927, as well as the melodrama The Trial of Mary Dugan and the play Congai in 1928.
-The next year, the Harris hosted the plays Scotland Yard and Mendel, Inc. By then, increasing competition between producers had resulted in many flops.
+Harris again gained control of the theater's bookings that September, leasing the venue from the Shuberts.
+The theater then hosted the musical Yes, Yes, Yvette starting in November 1927, as well as the melodrama The Trial of Mary Dugan in June 1928 and the play Congai that November.
+The Harris next hosted the plays Scotland Yard in September 1929 and Mendel, Inc in November.
+By then, increasing competition between producers had resulted in many flops.
 Furthermore, with the onset of the Great Depression, many Broadway theaters were impacted by declining attendance.

 John Wexley's tragedy The Last Mile opened at the Harris Theatre in February 1930, followed by Zoe Akins's comedy The Greeks Had a Word for It in September 1930.
 Both plays ran for several months and were the last hits to be staged at the theater.
 The Harris hosted Lew Leslie's revue Rhapsody in Black in mid-1931, as well as David Boehm and Murdock Pemberton's play Sing High, Sing Low later the same year.
 The Napoli Film Company leased the Harris Theatre in March 1932 and began screening Italian films there at the end of that month.
-The Harris Theatre's last-ever legitimate production was Pigeons and People, starring George Cohan, which opened in January 1933 and lasted for 70 performances.
-After the Shuberts filed for bankruptcy in March 1933, the theater went into receivership, and the receiver deeded the theater to the TCA Corporation.
+The Harris Theatre's last-ever legitimate production was Pigeons and People, starring the theater's former co-operator George M. Cohan, which opened in January 1933 and lasted for 70 performances.
+After the Shuberts filed for bankruptcy that March, the theater went into receivership, and the receiver deeded the theater to the TCA Corporation.
 Clare Kummer's play Her Master's Voice, which had been scheduled for the Harris Theatre during the 1933–1934 season, was relocated after the receivership proceeding.